karekoho/valgrind-container/README.md

 ## Run Valgrind in a container
-Valgrind may be difficult if not impossible to install for macOS, and if succesfully installed it may not run properly or may not run at all.
+Valgrind may be difficult if not impossible to install on macOS (X86/Darwin (> 10.10, 10.11), AMD64/Darwin (> 10.10, 10.11)),
+and if succesfully installed it may not run properly or may not run at all.
 A workaround for this is to run Valgrind in a Linux container.
 Some extra work is required, such as compilation for the container's platform, but what you do get is a properly running Valgrind.
 ### Usage